These little-known tips help save time and money.

 Our fast-paced modern lives seem to leave less and less time for planning and cooking meals at home.
 This explains the proliferation of fast food outlets across the country and the consequent epidemic of obesity.
 A steady diet of fast foods is not particularly healthy and even cheap food becomes an expensive habit if eaten on a regular basis.

-Busy homemakers, students, and young people starting careers and families can certainly benefit by learning ways to simplify meal preparation.
+Busy parents, students and young people starting careers and families can certainly benefit by learning ways to simplify meal preparation.
 These skills will last a lifetime and result in healthier meals at lower cost.

 We often feel short on time at the end of a long day of work or school and want to get a meal on the table quickly, hopefully avoiding hunger meltdowns.
 Although fast foods and convenience foods may be tempting, they rarely equal homemade food for nutritional value.
 And there’s that worry about the mystery ingredients.This article will convince you that homemade meals can be much better than the commercial short-cuts.